โœˆ๏ธAerodynamics

 Flow Separation Prediction

-• Adverse pressure gradients cause the boundary layer to detach from surfaces, and Reynolds number determines how resistant the flow is to separation
+When flow encounters an adverse pressure gradient (pressure increasing in the flow direction), the boundary layer can detach from the surface.
+Reynolds number determines how resistant the flow is to this separation.

-• Separation bubbles and stall result when flow detaches—critical for predicting airfoil performance limits and maximum lift coefficients
+• Separation bubbles and stall result when flow fully detaches.
+This is critical for predicting airfoil maximum lift coefficients and stall angles

-Compare: Laminar boundary layer vs. turbulent boundary layer—laminar layers have lower skin friction drag but separate earlier, while turbulent layers have higher friction but resist separation.
-Golf ball dimples exploit this by triggering turbulence to reduce overall drag.
+Compare: Laminar boundary layer vs. turbulent boundary layer: laminar layers have lower skin friction drag but separate earlier, while turbulent layers have higher friction but resist separation.
+Golf ball dimples exploit this by triggering turbulence to reduce overall drag (the pressure drag reduction outweighs the friction drag increase).

 Drag and Aerodynamic Performance